medaimane/rick-morty-app/README.md

 - Clone repo code `git clone repo-url`

-- Run `yarn`, to install all the dependencies.
+- Run `expo install` or `yarn`, to install all the dependencies.

-- Run `yarn start`, to run the expo dev server and then choose which platform to build the app for (a -> android, i -> ios, ...)
+- Run `expo start` or `yarn start`, to run the expo dev server and then choose which platform to build the app for (a -> android, i -> ios, w -> web...)

 ## Contributors